 Read it over a few times to make sure you haven’t missed anything.
 With a detailed brief like this, the agency would be able to develop an effective plan to achieve your specific goals.

 Once you’ve delivered the brief and everyone is on the same page, let your agency do its thing.
+It’s obvious that agencies would be happy to help you with your projects, as long as the brief is clear and covers all the things you aim to reflect in your marketing strategy.

 But it doesn’t end there.
 Ask for feedback, organize a meeting.
 When you have a good brief it doesn’t mean it’s all over, the brief is just an initial phase of the whole process.
 Good luck!